Paul is an experienced facilitator who has worked with Team Solutions, University of Auckland, in the central North Island.

 Paul loves outdoor pursuits (often using it as the context with which to engage and develop students), and has played and coached rugby to 1st class level.
 His experience with Waikato, Northern Regions and NZ Schools Director of Coaching for 5 years included a wide range of talented young New Zealanders from a diverse backgrounds including Pasifika and Māori – and the late great Jonah Lomu.
 Twenty players he has coached have gone onto international rugby.

-You can read more about Paul Lowe on his Summary of Practice page in the Education Services PLD facilitator database.
+You can read more about Paul Lowe in the Education Services PLD facilitator database.